Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/firmware.md

     Make sure to select the **"Firmware Updates"** checkbox!

 ## Release changelog

+### v2.3.10 (24.02.2020)
+- Change naming of firmware-files to match naming of hardware variants (hw1/hw2).
+- Minor fixes of some edge cases in underlying library on very high values.
+- Add version number of Lobaro LoRaWAN-Stack to log.

 ### v2.3.9 (21.01.2020)
 - Fix minor memory Leak in wMBus parser